 Assessment of environmental effects and their significance

-An environmental risk assessment (ENVID) workshop was undertaken to assist in identifying the potential environmental issues (or aspects) associated with the proposed Rough A decommissioning programme.
+An environmental risk assessment (ENVID) workshop was undertaken to assist in identifying the potential environmental issues (or aspects) associated with the proposed Rough A decommissioning programmes.
 Each of the potential environmental issues identified during the ENVID were assessed and their significance determined by combining the likelihood of occurrence (frequency/ probability) with the magnitude of impact (consequence).
 Cumulative and transboundary impacts were also considered.

 The majority of issues were found to be of low or relatively negligible risk to the environment (i.e. not significant) and were scoped out from detailed assessment in the EA.
 Some issues, however, were considered to be of medium risk to the environment (i.e. potentially significant).
 For these issues, project controls and mitigation measures were identified to either remove the potential impacts by design or minimise or manage the potential impacts through operational measures.
 Once mitigation measures were determined, the potential impacts were re‐assessed to determine whether the overall impact significance had been reduced.
 These remaining impacts are referred to as the residual impacts and were scoped-in for detailed environmental assessment.
 These included: